coordination #15108: [sle][functional][u][epic] Modules (Installation + migration)

 If you want to know more here maybe ask a colleague from QAM.
 Mantienance are the experts around channels, etc.

-#28 Updated by okurz almost 3 years ago
+#28 Updated by okurz over 5 years ago

 - Description updated (diff)

 - Status changed from New to In Progress

 I guess we got confused in before and the approach is way easier than thought.
 Updated description accordingly.